mertsincan/primevue/README.md

 # PrimeVue MonoRepo

 PrimeVue is a rich set of open source UI Components for Vue.
-See [PrimeVue homepage](https://primevue.org/) for live showcase and documentation.
+See [PrimeVue homepage](https://primevue.org/) for live showcase and documentation..

 ## Packages